Updated for 2023

 This month’s article looks at the importance of a horse’s consistency when it comes to selecting winning bets.
 Is winning with consistent horses possible?
 Read on for my most profitable horse racing system for UK racing.
-(Below I will share the Dowst method with you which is a consistently profitable horse racing system, read on)
+(Below I will share the Dowst method with you which is a consistently profitable horse racing system)

-Over the years we punters have the habit of looking at historic systems or methodologies to see if there is any juice within them to help make our betting consistently profitable.
+Over the years we punters have the habit of looking at historic systems or methodologies and their past performances to see if there is any juice within them to help make our betting consistently profitable.

 It might be trawling through the racing forums looking at the intricate workings of the like “Flying Dutchman” Van De Wheil or re-reading Peter Braddock’s “Braddock's Complete Guide to Horse Race Selection and Betting” or Nick Mordin’s “Betting For A Living” and “Winning Without Thinking”.